SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Various practices exist to forecast[#Forecast] progress, like burn-downs[#extendScrum,#BurnDown], burn-ups[#extendScrum,#BurnUp], or cumulative flows[#extendScrum].
 While proven useful, these do not replace the importance of empiricism[#Empiricism].
 In complex environments, what will happen is unknown[#uncertency].
-Only what has already happened may be used for forward-looking decision making.
+Only what has already happened may be used for forward-looking[#Forecast] decision making.

 A Sprint[ScumEvents:Sprint] could be cancelled if the Sprint Goal[ScrumArtefact:SprintBacklog:Commitment:SprintGoal] becomes obsolete.
 Only the Product Owner[ScrumTeam:ProductOwner] has the authority[ProductOwner:Responsible] to cancel the Sprint[ScumEvents:Sprint].